-- B. Part-time Employees Effective July 1, 2010: All HESPA members who work more than 1040 but less than 2080 hours will have their benefit plan changed to the following: - 1.
-Employee's choice of the "HPS HRA Plan" or "HPS HSA Plan" as defined and summarized in Appendix E-1 ("Health Benefit Summary"). - a.
+- B. Part-time Employees All HESPA members who work more than 1040 but less than 2080 hours will have the following benefit plan: - Employee's choice of the "HPS HRA Plan" or "HPS HSA Plan" as defined and summarized in Appendix E-1 ("Health Benefit Summary"). - a.
 Employees electing the HSA Plan shall have 1/12th of the annual deductible deposited into their health savings account each month from July 1, 2010 through December 31, 2010.
 If an employee's actual expenses exceed the deposited amounts, said employee shall have their HSA account increased on the first day of the next month, to the amount needed to cover the costs incurred up to the annual deductible maximum.

 On January 1, 2011, the District shall pay 50% of the annual deductible to each eligible employee's individual health savings account and on July 1, 2011, the District shall pay the remaining 50% of the deductible to such account.
-If an employee's actual expenses exceeds the amount deposited in January, said employee shall have their HSA account increased on the first day of the next month, to the amount needed to cover the costs incurred up to the annual deductible maximum.
+If an employee's actual expenses exceed the amount deposited in January, said employee shall have their HSA account increased on the first day of the next month, to the amount needed to cover the costs incurred up to the annual deductible maximum.